On the Davenport-Heilbronn theorems and second order terms: The number of binary cubic forms of bounded discriminant

 Now the number of such integer points can be difficult to count in a single such fundamental domain.
-The main technical obstacle is that the fundamental region $\FF v$ is not compact, but rather has a cusp going off to infinity which in fact contains infinitely many points, including many irreducible points.
-We simplify the counting of such points by ``thickening'' the cusp; more precisely, we compute the number of points in the fundamental region $\FF v$ by averaging over lots of such fundamental domains, i.e., by averaging over points $v$ lying in a certain special compact subset $B$ of some fixed ball in $V$.
+The main technical obstacle is that the fundamental region $\FF v$ is not bounded, but rather has a cusp going off to infinity which in fact contains infinitely many integer points, including many irreducible points.
+We simplify the counting of such points by ``thickening'' the cusp; more precisely, we compute the number of points in the fundamental region $\FF v$ by averaging over lots of such fundamental domains, i.e., by averaging over points $v$ lying in a certain compact subset $B$ of $V_\R$.